Select from the drop-down boxes below to find the answers to some of ALSC's most frequently asked questions!

 When are the Newbery and Caldecott awards announced?

-The Newbery and Caldecott awards are announced with the other ALSC and ALA youth media awards during a press conference held during the ALA Midwinter Meeting each year.
+All of ALSC's Awards, including the Newbery and Caldecott, are announced at the ALA Youth Media Awards during a press conference held during the ALA Midwinter Meeting each year.
 The Midwinter Meeting typically takes place in mid or late January and the press conference always falls on the Monday morning of the Meeting.

 When is the Newbery/Caldecott Banquet?